oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   0xA2 Wildcard Subscriptions not supported

 When a Client detects a Malformed Packet or Protocol Error, and a Reason Code is given in the specification, it SHOULD close the Network Connection.
-In the case of an error in an AUTH packet it MAY send a DISCONNECT packet containing the reason code.
-In the case of an error in any other packet it
-SHOULD send a DISCONNECT packet containing the reason code.
-Use Reason Code 0x81 (Malformed Packet) or 0x82 (Protocol Error) unless a more specific
+In the case of an error in an AUTH packet it MUST send a DISCONNECT packet containing the reason code, before deleting the Virtual Connection.
+In the case of an error in any other packet it SHOULD send a DISCONNECT packet containing the reason code.
+Use Reason Code 0x81 (Malformed Packet) or 0x82
-Reason Code has been defined in section 3.14.2.1 [[Disconnect Reason Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Disconnect_Reason_Code).
+(Protocol Error) unless a more specific Reason Code has been defined in section 3.14.2.1 [[Disconnect Reason Code]{.underline}](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Disconnect_Reason_Code).

 [When a Server detects a Malformed Packet or Protocol Error, and a Reason Code is given in the specification, it MUST close the Virtual